PsReader/Scratchpad/README.md

 - search by title, content, tags, or section
 - undo and redo note actions
 - clear all notes when needed
-- switch between multiple visual themes
+- switch between multiple visual themes, including a randomized SVG pine-forest backdrop
+- notes show browser-local save status ("Saved at" timestamp)
 - responsive layout for desktop and mobile use

 ## Tech stack